shlee-lab/shlee-lab.github.io/_pages/about.md

 I'm a PhD researcher specializing in `Blockchain` and `Cybersecurity`, with a background in the military where I served for 7 years (final rank <a href="/blog/2023/militray-duty/">army captain</a>).
 It brings me a unique blend of academic rigor and practical experience to the field.
 I'm now working on security for blockchain technologies at <a href="https://www.tokamak.network/about">Tokamak Network</a>, focusing on solving Layer 2 scalability issues.
 As a nomad, I travel the world, which enriches my work and broadens my perspectives.
-I love discussing history, philosophy, as well as science, and I'm always eager to dive into conversations on these subjects.
+I love discussing history, philosophy, as well as computer science.